KrishSanwal/Autonomous-Snakes-and-Ladders-Bot/README.md

 ### Features

-- Plays a full game of Snakes and Ladders against one human
+- Plays a game of Snakes and Ladders against a human.
-- Moves its own piece from under the board with a magnet, no visible mechanism
+- Moves its own piece from under the board with a magnet, no visible mechanism.
-- Counts out each move square by square, the way a player would
-- CoreXY motion with two fixed motors
+- Remembers the position of the human's piece and it's piece so it knows who won.
-- Sensorless homing, no limit switches
+- Sensor-less homing and therefore no limit switches are needed.
-- Dice roll on an OLED display, triggered by a push button
+- Dice is rolled on an OLED display using a button.
-- Runs on an Arduino Uno with a CNC Shield attached
+- Runs on an Arduino Uno with a CNC Shield unit on it.

-### How it plays

-- One human versus the machine.
-- The human presses the button to roll.
-The dice result shows on the OLED display.
-- The human moves their own piece by hand.
-The machine tracks the human's position in software.
-- The machine rolls for itself and moves its own piece with the gondola.
-- The machine's piece moves square by square.
-It does not jump straight to the destination.
-- Landing on a snake or ladder triggers a move to the destination square.
-- The human's piece has no magnet, so the gondola does not disturb it when passing underneath.

 [Back to top](#table-of-contents)